Web Platform Design Principles

 Note: While APIs should not expose a full list of devices in an implementation-defined order, they may need to for web compatibility reasons.

 9.3.
-Design based on user needs, not the underlying API or hardware
+Design based on user needs, not the underlying capability

 Expose new native capabilities being brought to the web based on user needs.